What to Say to People Who Are Against Exotic Pet Ownership

 Informed, Sensible, or Valid Concerns

-1. Captive Exotic Animals Fuel the International Trade for Illegal Smuggling of Animals Taken From Their Natural Habitats.
-Look at the Macaw.
+1. Captive Exotic Animals Fuel the International Trade for Illegal Smuggling of Animals Taken From Their Natural Habitats, Just Look at the Macaw

 Reply: Endangered hookbills are often brought up as an example of how the pet trade affects wild populations, but they are one of the only examples.
 Most captive exotics do not threaten wild populations in any way, and parrots are in trouble mainly due to human encroachment and destruction of their habitat, which affects successful nesting.
 The illegal pet trade is just icing on the cake of this issue, so only banning these birds as pets will not resolve it.